CMU-cabot/cabot-navigation/pedestrian_plugin/README.md

 - The `args` dict also includes the parameters you specified in the `<plugin>` description.
   - `velocity=1.0`, `behavior=straight`, `max_dist=10`, and `loop=True` will be included in the `args` dict with the above example plugin description.

+### Collision

+- The plugin does not provide collision detection, but you can define your own logic (threshold, publish timing, etc) by using `ros.collision` API

 ### `ros` module API

 `ros` module is provided by the plugin code (not from your ROS environment)